Racking and Unracking

 • Amount of Parts - 90% (small parts) and 10% (large parts)

-In this case, distributing by amount of parts would be highly inaccurate, and using % of Rack would be advised.
+In these cases, distributing by amount of parts would be highly inaccurate, and using % of Rack is advised.

 "RACK TO MULTIPLE"